gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Promoted features

-Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to our backwards compatibility policy.
+Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to the backwards compatibility policy.

 ### Improved test logging APIs